Catalyzing System Change Through Healthcare Simulation: Systems, Competency, and Outcomes

 Drexel College of Medicine

 Jump Trading Simulation and Education Center

 Laerdal Medical Corporation

 Rosemarie Fernandez, MD

-Funding for this conference was made possible [in part] by grant number 1R13HS024820-01 from the Agency for Healthcare Research and Quality (AHRQ).
+Funding for this conference was made possible [in part] by grant number 1R13HS024820-01 from the Agency for Healthcare Research and Quality (AHRQ) and grant number 1R13EB023759-01A1 from the National Institute of Biomedical Imaging and Bioengineering.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.